HomePricing & costs › Technology & AI

 Tips, rotating shifts, and night premiums: the payroll minefield in hospitality

-Diego F. Parra designed the Masterestaurant method templates starting from real hospitality operations — not generic corporate payroll — so tips, overtime, and night premiums are built into the base templates at no additional charge.
-The result: the labor cost you see on the dashboard is the actual labor cost, not base salary dressed up as total cost.
-Tax compliance is the Achilles' heel of English-language platforms in Latin American markets.
-ADP operates in Mexico and Colombia, but its ISR and withholding tax table updates typically arrive 30–45 days behind regulatory changes.
-In 2026 — with Colombia's minimum wage up 12% and Mexico's up 20% — that lag generates payroll errors the restaurant pays in fines or manual recalculations.
-Gusto and QuickBooks Payroll have no structured LATAM coverage at all: they're built for the U.S. market and require costly manual adaptations to run in Colombia, Mexico, or Peru.
+Diego F. Parra built the Masterestaurant templates starting from how a restaurant actually operates, not from generic corporate payroll, so tips, overtime and night premiums come baked into the base templates at no extra charge.
+What you see on the dashboard, then, is the REAL labor cost, not a base salary dressed up as the total.
+Mexico and Colombia show up on ADP's coverage map, sure, but its ISR and withholding tax table updates typically land 30 to 45 days behind the regulatory change.
+That lag, in a year when Colombia's minimum wage climbs 12% and Mexico's 20%, turns into liquidation errors the restaurant ends up paying for in fines or manual recalculations.
+Gusto and QuickBooks Payroll don't even enter that conversation: built for the U.S. market, they demand costly manual workarounds to run in Colombia, Mexico or Peru.
+Masterestaurant's 2026 templates already carry the withholding thresholds effective from January: Colombian retención en la fuente, Mexico's updated ISR, Spain's 2026 IRPF brackets, with quarterly updates included in the Exponencial membership at no extra cost.

 POS-to-payroll integration: the screen that changes Tuesday's decisions